How To Prevent Frozen Water Pipes & What To Do If Your Pipes Freeze

 - Purchase insulation tubes from your local hardware store

-- Turn faucets to a slow drip when temperatures fall below freezing
+- Turn faucets to a slow trickle when temperatures fall below freezing

-- Open cabinets under sinks to let warm air reach the pipes
+- Open cabinets beneath sinks to let warm air reach the pipes